simpleanalytics/docs/_docs/55_events/01_introduction.md

 If you want to get your hands dirty, you can collect events for all kinds of custom events.
 Like form submits, button clicks, and many more.
 We created a simple video showing how to collect events in Simple Analytics.
 [Here you go](https://www.youtube.com/watch?v=CCvdgTReqms)

+For specific platforms, we have integration guides.
+For example, if you're using [Circle paywalls](/install-simple-analytics-on-circle), you can track successful payments as conversion events.

 You can [download your events](/export-data), use them in the [Events Explorer](/events-explorer), and use them in [Goals](/goals).

 <img class="border" src="https://assets.simpleanalytics.com/docs/events/events-explorer.png" alt="Overview of the Events Explorer in Simple Analytics" />